cadavre/miio_gateway/README.md

                                          ^ model               ^ sid       ^ event that was sent
 ```

-Use SID and model version to define it in `sensors:` section of `configuration.yaml`.
+Use SID to define it in `sensors:` section of `configuration.yaml`.

 ### Using Zigbee button